vsrinivas/fuchsia/docs/gen/build_arguments.md

 **Current value (from the default):** `false`

-From //third_party/skia/BUILD.gn:38
+From //third_party/skia/BUILD.gn:39

 ### skia_use_libjpeg_turbo

 **Current value (from the default):** `true`

-From //third_party/skia/BUILD.gn:29
+From //third_party/skia/BUILD.gn:30

 ### skia_use_libpng

 **Current value (from the default):** `true`

-From //third_party/skia/BUILD.gn:30
+From //third_party/skia/BUILD.gn:31

 ### skia_use_libwebp